asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 "It's just a theory," Brandon said quietly.
 "We're still investigating all possibilities."

 Jennifer looked at the photo on the mantle—the vacation shot, the palm trees, the smiles.
+"Mike was a good man.
+He didn't deserve this.
+Whether someone meant to kill him or not, he didn't deserve it."

+"No," Matt agreed.
+"He didn't."

+Jennifer wiped her eyes with the back of her hand.
 "Is there anything else?"

 Matt had more questions, but he could see she was fading.
 They'd gotten what they could for now.
 "That's all for today.
 We may have follow-up questions as the investigation progresses."